 BizTalk Filter Finder Tool

-“BizTalk Filter Finder Tool” is a simple tool that aims to simplify the process for better understand and maintain solutions based on content-based routing.
-By allowing you to have a quick overview of all the artifacts, send ports or orchestrations that have filters associated.
+“BizTalk Filter Finder Tool” is a simple tool that aims to simplify the process for better understanding and maintaining solutions based on content-based routing.
+By allowing you to have a quick overview of all the artifacts, send ports, or orchestrations that have filters associated.

 BizTalk Filter Finder Tool

-This tool will extend default BizTalk Server capabilities transforming this tedious and sometimes complicate analyze a little simple, easy and fast.
+This tool will extend default BizTalk Server capabilities, transforming this tedious and sometimes complicated analysis into a simple, easy, and fast one.

-It way not be an amazing tool; it may not be beautiful but for me is a timesaver tool.
+It may not be an amazing tool; it may not be beautiful, but for me, it is a timesaver tool.

-Credits also to my team member at DevScope, Pedro Almeida that collaborated with me in the development of this tool.
+Credits also to my team member at DevScope, Pedro Almeida, who collaborated with me in developing this tool.

 Download

-You can download BizTalk Filter Finder Tool from:
+You can download the BizTalk Filter Finder Tool from GitHub:

 Author: Sandro Pereira